Intuitive Analyses via Drift Theory: Formal Explanations of our Simplifications

-The analysis given is similar to the RECOLOUR algorithm, and it also relies on the previous results on one-dimensional random walks.
+The analysis given is similar to the \textsc{Recolour} algorithm, and it also relies on the previous results on one-dimensional random walks.
 An extensive analysis of this algorithm appears in~\cite[Section~7.1.1]{MU05}.
-Here, we present a simpler proof that uses Theorem~\ref{thm:one-barrier-hitting-time}. \begin{theorem} The randomized 2-SAT algorithm, when run on a satisfiable 2-SAT formula, will terminate in $\bigO{n^4}$ time. \end{theorem} \begin{proof} Let $\phi$ be a satisfiable 2-SAT formula and let $a$ be a satisfying assignment.
-At each time step~$t$, the randomized 2-SAT algorithm finds a (not necessarily satisfying) assignment $a_t$.
+Here, we present a simpler proof that uses \Cref{thm:variance-one-barrier-hitting-time}. \begin{theorem} The randomized 2-SAT algorithm, when run on a satisfiable 2-SAT formula over $n \in \Na^+$ variables, terminates in $\bigO{n^4}$ time in expectation. \end{theorem} \begin{proof} Let $\phi$ be a satisfiable 2-SAT formula and let $a$ be a satisfying assignment.
+At each time step $t \in \Na^+$, the randomized 2-SAT algorithm finds a (not necessarily satisfying) assignment~$a_t$.
 Let $X_t$ be the random variable denoting the number of variables that have the same truth assignment in both $a$ and $a_t$.
-Let $T$ be the first time the algorithm will reach a satisfying assignment for $\phi$.
+Let $T$ be the first time the algorithm reaches a satisfying assignment for $\phi$.
 Assume that a clause $x\vee y$ is not satisfied by $a_t$.
-Since $a$ is a satisfying assignment, $a$ and $a_t$ will differ in the assignment of at least one of the variables in this clause.
-Let $s$ denote an outcome of \randomProcess[\timePoint] before a satisfying assignment has been found.
+Since~$a$ is a satisfying assignment, $a$ and $a_t$ differ in the assignment of at least one of the variables in this clause.
+Let $s \in [0, n - 1] \cap \Na$ denote an outcome of \randomProcess[\timePoint] before a satisfying assignment is found.
 Thus, $\Pr{X_{t+1}=X_t+1}[X_t = s]\geq1/2$ and $\Pr{X_{t+1}=X_t-1}[X_t = s]\leq1/2$.
-When $a_t=a$ the algorithm will terminate.
-Therefore, $X_t$ is dominated by the one-barrier process $Y_t$ with parameter $p=1/2$, and first-hitting time $\firstHittingTime_Y = \inf\big\{\timePoint \in \Na \mid \martingale[\timePoint]=n\big\}$.
-Hence, we get from Theorem~\ref{thm:one-barrier-hitting-time} that $\E{T}\leq \E{T_Y}\leq n^2$\!.
-To transition from $a_t$ to $a_{t+1}$, the algorithm requires $\bigO{n^2}$ time (since a 2-SAT formula has $\bigO{n^2}$ distinct clauses), so the theorem follows. \end{proof}
+When $a_t=a$, the algorithm terminates.
+By \Cref{thm:variance-one-barrier-hitting-time} with variance bound $1$, we have $\E{T} \leq n^2$\!.
+In order to transition from~$a_t$ to $a_{t+1}$, the algorithm requires $\bigO{n^2}$ time (since a 2-SAT formula has $\bigO{n^2}$ distinct clauses), concluding the proof. \end{proof}